carlotarzua/interior-point-sparse-recovery/README.md

 \epsilon = 0.001.
 $$

-The diagonal adjustment provides a numerical safeguard when forming the linear system used by the method.
+The diagonal adjustment acts as a numerical safeguard when forming the matrix system used by the method.

 ### 3. Solve for the multiplier vector